martinrios95/LinearRegression/README.md

 # LinearRegression
-A linear-regression implementation on Python 3.
+A simple linear-regression implementation on Python 3.

 It uses Object-Oriented Programming to separate predictions from fitting-data.